 - Heroic Self-Deprecation: She's extremely hard on herself, often calling herself a "useless human being" in her first couple of chapters, despite how useful her memory was to the Elric brothers.
 Sheska does seem to get slightly better later on, though.

-- Meaningful Name: Polish for path.
+- Meaningful Name: One of the alternate spellings is Polish for path.

 - Photographic Memory: She can reproduce exactly anything she's ever read.